telerik/maui-docs/controls/chart/overview.md

 - [Pan-and-Zoom behavior]({% slug chart-behaviors-pan-and-zoom %})&mdash;This behavior handles `Manipulation` events and/or `MouseMove` and `MouseWheel` to enable the panning and zooming of the associated chart plot area.
 - [Tooltip behavior]({% slug chart-behaviors-tooltip %})&mdash;This behavior handles the `Hold` and/or `MouseMove` events to enable context-sensitive information about a data point.
 The Tooltip behavior differs from the `TrackballBehavior` in its visual information and trigger action.
 - [Selection behavior]({% slug chart-behaviors-selection %})&mdash;This behavior handles the `Tap` event to enable the selection and deselection of data points and/or chart series.
-When a data point becomes **Selected**, you can use the `SelectionPalette` property of the Chart to visualize the selected point.
+When a data point becomes selected, you can use the `SelectionPalette` property of the Chart to visualize the selected point.
 - [TrackBall behavior]({% slug chart-behaviors-trackball %})&mdash;This behavior handles `Hold` events to enable context-sensitive information about a data point.

 ### Annotations